BZFlag-Dev/bzflag/plugins/genocide/README.genocide.txt

 BZFlag Server Plugin: genocide
 ================================================================================

-This is a simple sample plugin that implementes the legacy "gencide" flag from previous versions.
+This is a simple sample plugin that implements the legacy "genocide" flag from previous versions.
 Shots from this flag will kill all members of the team it strikes, except rogue.
 Load the RogueGenocide plugin to make this flag kill members of the rogue "team" as well.